 Susanne says: “Narrative plays an important part in my work, whether it’s telling the story of an audience’s experience, or using storytelling as a tool to shape that interaction.
 It’s in the connections between people, places, objects and ideas that these stories unfold.”

-Mark is a writer, speaker and broadcaster in constant demand as a consultant working in the areas of institutional innovation, engineered serendipity and learning.
-His work for Flow covers organisations as diverse as governments, banks, museums, creative agencies, technology companies, universities and schools.
+Mark was co-founder of Flow in 2006 and remains an advisor.
+He is a writer, speaker and broadcaster in constant demand as a consultant working in the areas of institutional innovation, engineered serendipity and learning.
 His first book An Optimist’s Tour of the Future was published in early 2011 by Penguin and Profile Books to rave reviews and has now been translated into 14 languages.
-His next We do things differently here: travels on the cutting edge of change hit bookstores in early 2017.
+His next We do things differently hit bookstores in early 2017.
 Mark holds a first class honours degree in Information Technology, is a fellow of the Royal Society of the Arts and sits on the advisory boards to Sir Richard Branson’s Virgin Earth Challenge, the crowd-investing company Trillion Fund and Pearson College.
 In his spare time he likes to write comedy.
 See his personal website here.

 Mark says:“Most of our learning environments have the hallmark of a factory – scaled for the efficiency of rote learning, and standardised compliance.
 That’s profoundly inappropriate for the age we’re entering, but also offers a huge opportunity for organisations who want to leap ahead of the crowd”